19rishabh/RAG/README.md

-# 📚 AskMyDocs – Local RAG with Ollama + huggingface
+# 📚 AskMyDocs – Local RAG with Ollama + Huggingface

 AskMyDocs is a **Retrieval-Augmented Generation (RAG) system** that lets you upload your documents (PDFs, text, etc.) and ask natural language questions about them.
 It uses:
 - **FastAPI** → Backend for embeddings, FAISS index, and RAG pipeline